 Instead, if you have hair loss from a young age, you should explore the non-surgical hair restoration options available to you.
 These include:

 If you’re still unhappy with your hairline after a few years, you can then look into FUT and FUE hair transplant surgery.

 It’s hard to pinpoint the best age for a hair transplant, as the amount of hair you’ve lost is also an important factor.
 The extent of hair loss is measured on the Norwood Scale.

 A 2022 study established the most popular ages to have a hair transplant for each sex were 30-39 for men, and 40-49 for women :

 In general, the best age for men to have a hair transplant is usually around 27 to 40.
-By then, you’ll have a better idea of whether you actually need a hair transplant, or if you can stabilise your hair loss with Finasteride and/or Minoxidil alone.
+By then, you’ll have a better idea of your hair loss pattern and whether you actually need a hair transplant or if you can stabilise your hair loss with Finasteride and/or Minoxidil alone.

 For women, the best age for a hair transplant is 40-55.
 The menopause is often a trigger for female pattern baldness, which is why female hair transplants are more common around these ages.

 While it’s not usually recommended to get a hair transplant in your early 20s, this can be a very difficult time to experience hair loss.
 You may feel hair loss is hampering your career or love life, or that it makes you a prime target for jokes.
 Even if you brush it off as banter, it’s common for hair loss to have a serious impact on men’s mental health .